Customer Experience Strategy

 Principle 2 - Knowing our customers

-We will also introduce triaging into our complaints process so ensure we fully understand why our customers are dissatisfied, and what actions we can take to resolve that dissatisfaction in addition to any reasonable adjustments required to ensure the service is fully accessible.
-This will lead to better quality investigations and outcomes, and importantly better quality complaints learning.
-The Housing Ombudsman find maladministration in circa 73% of their investigations where complaint handling was a factor of the complaint so this is an area we need to improve upon.
+In April 2024 we introduced triaging into our complaints process to ensure we fully understand why our customers are dissatisfied, and what actions we can take to resolve that dissatisfaction in addition to any reasonable adjustments required to ensure the service is fully accessible.
+This has led to better quality investigations and outcomes, and importantly better quality complaints learning.
+We will continue to triage complaints and facilitate complaint learning workshops.

 Principle 4 - Continuous Improvement